 Cruise lines are expanding their target population, attracting young adults and families with children.
-While it used to be a “65 years and above” type of market, in 2018, the average age of cruisers was 46.7 years.
-Just 13% was over 70 years old, and the above 65 years old group was standing at 32% of all cruisers that year.
+While this used to be a “65 years and above” type of market, in 2018, the average age of cruisers was 46.7 years.
+Just 13% were over 70 years old, and the over 65 group accounted for 32% of all cruisers that year.
 The demographic profile of the average cruiser has rapidly changed.

 Countries with a maritime tradition tend to have a higher share of the population taking cruises.
-Penetration levels in Asia remain low (0.1 to 0.2%) as a cruise is generally not perceived as an accepted form of vacationing, but the situation changes rapidly.
-Since the mid-2010s, the passenger source markets for cruise tourism is experiencing another transformation.
-The absolute volume of cruise travelers sourced from Asia quadrupled to over three million passengers, corresponding to about 15% of the global passenger volume.
+Penetration levels in Asia remain low (0.1% to 0.2%) as a cruise is generally not perceived as an accepted form of vacationing, but the situation is changing rapidly.
+Since the mid-2010s, the passenger source markets for cruise tourism have experienced another transformation.
+The absolute volume of cruise travelers sourced from Asia quadrupled to over 3 million passengers, corresponding to about 15% of the global passenger volume.
 China accounts for two-thirds of the regional passengers, with other leading source markets including Taiwan, Japan, and Singapore.
 India and Hong Kong are the other two markets with over 100,000 passengers per year.
-Demand for cruises outside conventional source markets grew remarkably, yet the aggregate of cruise passengers in these regions remained small.
+Demand for cruises outside conventional source markets has grown remarkably, yet the aggregate of cruise passengers in these regions remained small.